-Sparkle Society was founded by two long time friends, Latonya Wigginton and Abby Kelso, with the aim to make performing arts company that focuses on transparency with artists, representation for queer artists and making live performance accessible to a wide audience.
+Sparkle Society was founded by two long time collaborators, Latonya Wigginton and Ambrose Kelso, with the aim to make performing arts company that focuses on transparency with artists, representation for queer artists and making live performance accessible to a wide audience.

 “We want to make art set in a world that’s a bit loose and fun, where people can come to have a good time.”